ehoang0106/blog/source/_drafts/application-load-balancer.md

 - WAF integration for additional security
 - CloudFront for global edge caching
 - Private subnets for the application tier
-- RDS for database storage with cross-region replication
 - Enhanced monitoring with CloudWatch dashboards